ARTICLE CATEGORIES

 Contamination Concerns

 The fact that people are questioning which brands are best is a good thing.
-When considering where to buy essential oils, underlying concern and motivating factor is that people want to use unadulterated pure oils, with no contaminants or harmful fillers.
+When considering where to buy essential oils, the underlying concern and motivating factor is that people want to use unadulterated pure oils, with no contaminants or harmful fillers.
 I validate this concern 100% and hope that more people will demand pure products in the supplement world so that suppliers step up their game.
-Remember, it’s all about supply-and-demand.
+Remember, it’s all about supply and demand.

 Is Certified Organic Necessary?

-The European Pharmacopoeia expert group database focused on essential oils from 2006 to 2013, have tested nearly 600 samples for 217 substances representing 28 different oils.
+The original European Pharmacopoeia database evaluation focused on essential oils from 2006 to 2013 and tested nearly 600 samples for 217 substances representing 28 different oils.

 • 314 samples didn’t show any residues.